great-expectations/great_expectations/docs/how_to_guides/configuring_datasources/how_to_configure_a_self_managed_spark_datasource.rst

 * **query_name** - Name by which you want to reference the datasource.
 For next points we will use `my_first_query` name.
 You will use this name to select datasource when creating expectations.
 * **spark_sql_query** - Spark SQL Query that will create DataFrame against which GE validations will be run.
 For next points we will use `select * from mydb.mytable` query.

+Now, when creating new expectation suite, query `main` will be available in the list of datasources.

 ----------------
 Additional Notes
 ----------------